BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

   * Example services which implements this interface are the built-in `KeyboardManager` and `MouseManager`.
 * `IServiceLoadContent`
   * The service class must implement a `LoadContent` method, and `FullyLoaded` getter.
 The `LoadContent` method is called in **MonoGame**'s `LoadContent` method.
 It's up to the service class's author to implement `FullyLoaded` accurately (probably as `public bool FullyLoaded { get; private set; }`, setting it to true when `LoadContent` has completed).
-  * The `GraphicsManager` implements this interface; just as your game's startup game service waits on `GraphicsManager.FullyLoaded`, you should almost certainly check `FullyLoaded` on _all_ such services before starting the rest of the game.
 * `IServiceUpdate`
   * The service class must implement an `Update` method, which will be called before the current state's `Update` method.